Masala Chai; a perfect drink for any time of the day.

 7- Just when it boils to the rim of the pot, remove from flame.

-8- Then transfer to mugs using a fine mesh strainer.
-Enjoy hot.
+8- Then transfer to two mugs using a fine mesh strainer and enjoy hot.

 - Do not boil the water with tea leaves for a long time as it tends to get overpowering and often 'burns' the leaves.